Nat King Cole Sings for Two in Love

-Nat King Cole Sings for Two In Love is a 1953 album by Nat King Cole, arranged by Nelson Riddle.
+Nat King Cole Sings for Two in Love is a 1953 album by Nat King Cole, arranged by Nelson Riddle.
 It was expanded and re-released for the larger 12-inch format in 1955, adding four songs.

+The album reached No. 8 on the Billboard Best Selling Popular LP's chart.

-The title may be referred to as Sings for Two In Love.
+The title may be referred to as Sings for Two in Love or just Two in Love.